Grid ref: TQ 563 907 (click for o/s map)

 Mouse over links for pictures; click for detail page.

 Tylers Common is the last remaining sizeable piece of common land left in Havering.
 Its name derives from the brick and tile industry that exploited the clay deposits around here from Saxon times onwards.

 Parts are kept open by grazing by horses and parts have been invaded by scrub and trees.
-In summer the grassland is full of wild flowers, including agrimony, birdsfoot trefoil and knapweed.
+In summer the open grassland is full of wild flowers, including agrimony, birdsfoot trefoil and knapweed.
 It also has some rarer plants, including sneezewort (in the damp south-east corner) and dwarf gorse, indicative of its heathland past.

 Accessible at all times.